Im-Himanshu/Data-ScientistPrep/DataScience-Notes/Regularizer and Optimizers.md

 ```

 3. **RMSProp (Root Mean Square Propagation)**:
-- This is about Adapting learning rate as per the magnitude of that weight.
-The proposition is to change the learning rate (alpha) in proportion to the magnitude of the gradient, i.e., the learning rate will be faster (also exponentially smoothened) for a large gradient.
-- - Generally, we expect weights to be higher in the early stage, so the learning rate will be higher, and as the model gets trained, alpha reduces to a minimum, making training stable till the end and enabling it to reach the global minima.
-From experimentation, we Know that dB is much larger than dW, and we need to control model moment in vertical direction but still keep its momentum in horizontal direction
+- From experimentation, we Know that dB is much larger than dW, and we need to control model moment in vertical direction but still keep its momentum in horizontal direction
-- RMSprop allows us to do exactly, it dampens the model movement in vertical direction and keep moving in horizontal direction
+- RMSprop allows us to handle exactly this, it dampens the model movement in vertical direction and keep moving in horizontal direction
 - Please Note: the aim of this is widely different then of the ADAgrad which keep dampening the model movement as it progress the iteration no matter what.
 - Scales the learning rate by the moving average of squared gradients:
 ```math
 w_{t+1} = w_t - \frac{\eta}{\sqrt{E[g^2]_t + \epsilon}} \cdot \nabla_w Loss
 ```
 ![img_1.png](RMS_prop.png)

+Why db is large? inutution, Summation Effect on Bias Gradient
+The bias term does not get multiplied by input valuesduring backpropagation, whereas the weight gradient is multiplied by the input (x). i.e. for y = Wx+b, x is input vector in back propogation dl/dw gets multiplied with x but b is not)
+When backpropagating errors, each weight gradient (dw) is influenced by the input value at that connection, which may be small, leading to a relatively small gradient.
+The bias gradient (db) is a sum over all gradients in the layer (since it is independent of input values), making it generally larger in magnitude.

 4. **Adam (Adaptive Moment Estimation)**:
    Combines momentum and RMSProp for adaptive learning rates: